9.4. Internal Layout of XLOG Record

 9.4.2.2.
 Non-Backup Block

 In non-backup blocks, the layout of the data portion differs depending on the operation.
 Here, the XLOG record for an INSERT statement is explained as a representative example.
-See Fig. 9.8(b).
+See Figure 9.8(b).
 In this case, the XLOG record for the INSERT statement is composed of two data structures and one data object:

 1. The XLogRecord (header-portion) structure.